PNNL-CompBio/bmdrc/README.md

 *filepath:* A path to a .csv or .txt file (see example input data for acceptable choices)

-*datatype:* Specify which of the four input data files the data is
+*datatype:* Specify input data type.
+Acceptable options are "morphological" (dichotomous), "lpr" (light photometer response), "movement" (behavorial), and "omics" (transcriptomics, metabolomics, lipidomics, or proteomics)

-**Optional Parameters**
+**Conditionally Required Parameters**

+*omics_metadata:* If the datatype is "omics", this file requires meta information about the dosage, and the column names in the file in the filepath that contain the fold change values and the p-values.
+The required column names in omics_metadata are "dosage", "foldchange", and "pvalue".

-*format:* Specify whether the data is written in "long" or "wide" format.
+*format:* If the datatype is "morphological", specify whether the data is written in "long" or "wide" format.
 The default is "long".
-If in long format, the following columns are required: 'chemical.id', 'conc', 'plate.id', 'well', 'endpoint', and 'value'.
+If in long format, the following columns are required:
+'chemical.id', 'conc', 'plate.id', 'well', 'endpoint', and 'value'.
 If the data is in wide format, the following columns are required: 'chemical.id', 'conc', 'plate.id', and 'well'.
 The remaining columns are assumed to be endpoints with their respective values.

+**Optional Parameters**

 *morpho_filepath:* If the input data is not morphological, users may still specify the morphological filepath to filter out specific cases.
 See "endpoints_to_filter" parameter.